Skip to main content

 What Regional Compliance Rules Apply to Local LLM Hardware?

-China: China's Cyberspace Administration of China (CAC) Generative AI Regulations (2023) require domestically-deployed AI models to undergo registration.
+China: China's Cyberspace Administration of China (CAC) Interim Measures for Generative AI Services (effective August 2023) require providers with public-opinion influence to complete a CAC security assessment and algorithm filing.
+Since September 1, 2025, China also mandates labeling of AI-generated content under the CAC labeling Measures and national standard GB 45438-2025.
 Running local hardware with open-weight models avoids API-based compliance exposure for internal enterprise use.

 Common Questions About Local LLM Hardware